 Swedish Book Review

 There are two issues of Swedish Book Review each year, normally published for the London Book Fair in the spring and the Frankfurt Book Fair in the autumn.
-The SBR team comprises part-time editors Deborah Bragan-Turner (Editor) and Fiona Graham (Reviews Editor), both of whom work freelance, an office manager at Norvik Press (Elettra Carbone) and a large pool of volunteers, including an experienced editorial board, comprising Tom Geddes, Marlaine Delargy, and C. Claire Thomson.
+The SBR team comprises Deborah Bragan-Turner (Editor) and Fiona Graham (Reviews Editor), an office manager at Norvik Press and a large pool of volunteers, including an experienced editorial board, comprising Sarah Death, Marlaine Delargy, Tom Geddes, Peter Graves and C. Claire Thomson.

 The main aim of SBR is to present Swedish literature to the English-speaking world.
 It carries translated extracts from the works of Swedish writers, a variety of articles and a wide range of reviews.
 SBR features not only established writers but also new or lesser-known ones and coverage also includes the literature of Swedish-speaking Finland.

 Most contributors are based outside Sweden, but familiar with the Swedish scene: they can therefore provide a valuable international perspective.
 Through the medium of English, SBR is uniquely placed to promote Swedish literature worldwide.

 SBR’s coverage ranges well beyond popular genre fiction to include literary fiction, non-fiction, poetry, drama and novels for young adults.
 Its seasoned pool of reviewers is a reliable resource for all those seeking information about new books from Sweden.

 A substantial number of free copies of SBR are distributed to publishers and others with a potential professional interest in Swedish literature in English.
 SBR’s readership is mainly in Europe (not least Sweden, where subscribers include libraries, schools and universities as well as private individuals) and North America; we also have readers in Australia, New Zealand, Japan, China, Korea and India.